mlabbe/jfdi/readme.md

 ## Rationale ##

 Plenty of build systems aim to scale to large codebases.
 They contain knowledge about your environment and aim to automate common tasks.
 JFDI scales to the lowend.
-It is bare Python scripting with helpers and hooks -- designed to let you define your own build logic so you can just get the thing built.
+It is scripting with helpers and hooks -- designed to let you define your own build logic so you can just get the thing built.
+JFDI.

 ## Features ##